 Wildflowers flourish across the Texas Hill Country each spring.
 The red poppies, purple tansy, ox-eyed daises and wine cup flowers can be viewed on roadside fields and at Wildseed Farms.
 Each year the wildflower season is dependent on weather, including temperature and how much moisture is received during the winter months.
 A typical season runs mid-March through the end of April, but it's all in Mother Nature's hands.

 1. Plan a midweek trip.
 It’s no secret that the Texas Hill Country is a great place to see wildflowers, like the beloved Texas bluebonnet, each spring.
 Avoid the crowds and plan a midweek trip to Fredericksburg.
 You’ll spend more time enjoying nature and less time waiting in line at a winery, restaurant, or museum.

 2. Book accommodations early.
 For the same reason as tip No. 1, it’s important to book your accommodations early.
 Wildflower season is popular and lodging tends to book up quickly.
-Rest assured, Fredericksburg is home to more than 1,200 B&B and guesthouse units, as well as a number of hotel and motel options.
-Click here for a searchable database of guesthouses, inns, hotels, and more.
+Rest assured, Fredericksburg is home to nearly 1,500 vacation rentals, B&Bs and guesthouse units, as well as a number of hotel and motel options.

-For more fun ideas for your next Texas Hill Country getaway, click here.
+Explore more fun itinerary ideas for your next Texas Hill Country getaway.